Skip to main content

 By car

-Being in central Mallorca, Sineu is easy to access from pretty much the whole island.
+Car hire is a viable option in Mallorca and being in central Mallorca, Sineu is easy to access from pretty much the whole island.
 It’s around a 30-minute drive from Palma airport via the Ma-3011 but can also be accessed from the Ma-13 if you prefer to take a motorway.
+Or take the worry out of driving by booking a private transfer.

 Public transport

-You can catch the T3 train line from Palma to Sineu which travels once every hour at, 15 minutes past the hour starting at 06:15 in the morning.
-It's around a 45-minute journey from Palma, stopping off at inland villages and towns like Marratxi, Santa Maria, Alaró/Consell and Inca on the way.
+There's a train from Palma to Sineu - it's around a 45-minute journey from Palma, stopping off at inland villages and towns like Marratxi, Santa Maria, Alaró/Consell and Inca on the way.

 Location